Note: This post has been modified from a NYE 2016 post.

 Get some food in that tummy.
 If you party on an empty stomach, you may not be feeling so great by the time midnight rolls around.

 Take a look around you.
-Maybe you're at a live show, a house party, a full-on rave or a dance cave somewhere.
+It’s been a challenging, isolating few years since we were all together, and it’s likely you are gonna feel some grief around folks and connections you are missing.
 Tell your friends you love them, and be a total dork about it if you need to.
-Notice how dance floors are the most fun when shared with a variety of bodies and a gradient of faces and wheelchairs and queens and grandpas, old and new friends and strangers and where everyone feels safe and celebrated.
-Think about fighting for spaces like this and moments like these all year round.
-Leave the dance floor better than you found it, pick up after yourself, be nice to the staff (tip if you have the means) be chill in the smoking area and leave in peace, because being loud is heat score.
+Close your eyes and imagine the dancefloors we will return to in 2022, gatherings that include a variety of bodies and a gradient of faces and wheelchairs and mamas and queens and grandpas, old and new friends and strangers, and where everyone feels safe and celebrated.
+Maybe renew an internal commitment to fight for spaces like that in our new future.
+Wherever you are, pick up after yourself, follow the host’s COVID measures, be nice to the staff (tip if you have the means) and leave in peace.

-Not giving a substance enough time to take effect is common factor in substance-related medical emergencies.
+Not giving a substance enough time to take effect is a common factor in substance-related medical emergencies.
 Some people might not feel effects immediately and then take more, which can result in mild to serious medical distress or an overdose.
-Many variables influence how quickly you will feel the effects of something, including the route into your body, the food in your belly and what else is in your system.
+Many variables influence how quickly you will feel the effects of something, including the route into your body, the food in your belly, and what else is in your system.
+It’s also worth pointing out, with events and festivals being few and far between the last 2 years, people’s tolerance may not be what it used to be, putting them at increased risk of overdose.

-If you are concerned about someone, but it’s not an emergency, lay them on their side and make cozy in room where someone can keep an eye on them.
+If you are concerned about someone, but it’s not an emergency, lay them on their side and make them cozy in a room where someone can keep an eye on them.

 2am: Get home safe

 Remember that most public transit is free tonight.
-If you are in Vancouver and see anything kind of sketchy on the train or bus, you can get help by texting 87 77 77.
-GNO Safe Walk (also in Vancouver) can help you find other folks headed your way, so you don’t have to go it alone.
 DO NOT DRIVE while under the influence of anything.
-Try and avoid putting people in cabs and hoping for the best - Consider sharing a cab, even if people aren’t on the way.
+Try and avoid putting people in cabs or ubers and hoping for the best - Consider sharing a cab, even if people aren’t on the way.
 The night isn’t truly over until we know everyone got to their final destination and sends that “Home safe!
 Night <3” group text.

 3am and beyond: Take care of yourself